 - Wages or lost profits incurred by the victim or the victim’s parent or guardian if the victim was a minor

-Liability for payment of restitution is shared by the juvenile offender’s parent or guardian who has joint or sole legal and physical custody and control of the minor.
+Liability for payment of restitution is shared by the juvenile probationer's parent or guardian who has joint or sole legal and physical custody and control of the minor.
 A restitution order is immediately enforceable as though it were a civil judgment.
-As with an adult offender, the code is specific that probation shall not be revoked for failure of a person to make restitution as a condition of probation unless the Court determines that the person has willfully failed to pay or failed to make sufficient bona fide efforts to legally acquire the resources to pay.
+As with an adult probationer, the code is specific that probation shall not be revoked for failure of a person to make restitution as a condition of probation unless the Court determines that the person has willfully failed to pay or failed to make sufficient bona fide efforts to legally acquire the resources to pay.